dtison/bitcoin-utilities/README.md

 dumpprivkey <address>
 ```

-and save the resulting WIF somewhere safe.
+and save the resulting Private Key (WIF) somewhere safe.

-Years later, that same person could create a wallet and do:
+To restore the funds, the same person expected to be able to create a new wallet and do:

 ```text
 importprivkey <WIF>
 ```

-That workflow was especially useful for people who kept their own paper/offline backups of individual private keys.
+That traditional workflow was especially useful for paper or other offline backups of individual private keys.

 Bitcoin Core's wallet architecture has since moved to **descriptor wallets**.
-In Bitcoin Core 30.0, the legacy wallet implementation was removed, along with the legacy-only RPCs including:
+In Bitcoin Core 30.0, **the legacy wallet implementation was removed**, along with the associated legacy RPCs:

 - `dumpprivkey`
 - `dumpwallet`